Brought to you by Bloomz: One App For All Your Parent Communication

 What Teachers Are Saying About Bloomz

-You can see the Facebook-like interface on this demo account.
+You can see the Facebook-like interface above.
 Images are featured prominently and there’s room for parents to like and comment on your posts.

 Remind vs. Bloomz: Comparing the Features